simeononsecurity/simeononsecurity.ch/content/articles/understanding-common-cybersecurity-threats/index.en.md

 One of the most important steps in protecting against **cybersecurity threats** is keeping devices and software up to date with the latest **security patches**.
 This can prevent cyber attacks from exploiting known vulnerabilities and accessing sensitive information.
 It is important to regularly check for software updates and install them as soon as possible.

-Additionally, it is important to ensure that any software used is **reputable and trustworthy**.
+Also, it is important to ensure that any software used is **reputable and trustworthy**.
 Downloading software from unverified sources can increase the risk of **malware** and other cyber threats.

 #### Strong password policies